Skip to content

 Be sure to strip at least 1 cm of insulation.
 If there is not enough exposed wire, the WAGO connector may clamp onto the insulation, resulting in intermittent power to the encoder.

-Use the wiring harness to connect all 4 encoders to the PDP.
+Next, use the wiring harness to connect all four encoders to the PDP.
 See video (2x speed):

 Setup complete